Finding hard-working employees for your landscaping business is hard enough, but finding some who will stick around long term can be even harder.

 For some companies, this may take the form of ice cream on a hot day or taking the crew out to lunch, or more elaborate activities such as cookouts and softball games.
 Whatever you choose to do to express your gratitude will also help build a sense of affection and loyalty toward your company, as employees see you truly care.

 If you want your workers to become invested in your business, give them an opportunity to share their feedback.
-They see things from a completely different perspective and may surprise you by pointing out a potential source of revenue that isn’t being exploited.
+They see things from a completely different perspective and may surprise you by pointing out a potential source of revenue that isn’t being explored.

 When there is an issue with a customer, take time to get both sides and ask the employee how they think the situation should be resolved rather than simply issuing a mandate without their input.